-A week and a half all up for the wife and daughter number three, commencing with five nights in Beijing and a visit to Tiananmen Square and the Forbidden City:
+A week and a half for the wife and daughter number three, commencing with five nights in Beijing and a visit to Tiananmen Square and the Forbidden City:

-We also visited the Ming tombs, which were very peaceful at this time of the year and were quite happy to spend some time just sitting in the well-maintained gardens:
+We also visited the Ming tombs.
+They were very peaceful at this time of the year and we were quite happy to spend some time just sitting in the well-maintained gardens:

-Then on to the Summer Palace which was full of weeping willow trees, and was a little like walking through a scene on a piece of Spode pottery:
+Then on to the Summer Palace which was full of weeping willow trees, which was a little like walking through a scene on a piece of Spode pottery: